The No Barn Pledge

 Not all Grass Fed beef is Pasture Finished.
 Baled hay, haylage, sorghum, corn, barley, wheat, rye, and oats, (depending on the stage of maturity) are all forms of grass, therefore animals fed or finished on these types of forage could be considered “grass fed”.
 Many grass fed protocols allow animals to be supplemented with stored grass and a percentage of grain throughout the finishing stage.
 Animals that are confined and fed hay or silage for finishing can also be considered “grass fed”.
 It all depends on the approved practices of the operation.

-Our “Pasture Finished” protocol requires the animals to fatten on live growing forage during the growing season.
-Fattening animals during the growing season limits the finishing process to specific times in a year.
-In order to provide fat or finished animals year round, some producers choose to supplement with harvested grass during the finishing stage.
+We believe the natural way is the best way.
+Our “Pasture Finished” protocol requires the animals to fatten on pasture eating live growing forage during the growing season.
+Although this limits the finishing process to specific times in a year, it’s best for the animals, the environment and produces a more nutrient dense product for you.
+Most producers choose to supplement with harvested grass during the finishing stage to provide finished animals year-round.

 Research has found that beef finished on live growing, bio-diverse or multi species forage is more nutrient dense or more nutritious than beef finished on harvested mono-cultures or single species such as haylage and other forms of silage.